 While called bed bugs, these blood sucking critters will take up residence under carpeting, creeping up into beds to reproduce and feed.
 YUCK!
-Your children play on that carpet!
-They are drawing and learning to read on that same carpet as the bed bugs!
+Your children play on that carpet alongside those bed bugs!

 While not dangerous, carpet beetles consist of several species of beetles that dwell under carpeting.
 They feed on mostly cloth fibers including that which your carpet is made of, but may also sneak into dry food stores, particularly grains and animal feed.